-As of March 31, 2020, we had cash and cash equivalents of \$257.7 million, which consisted of cash and money market funds.
-Interest income is sensitive to changes in the general level of interest rates; however, due to the nature of these investments, an immediate 10% change in interest rates would not have a material impact on our cash and cash equivalents, financial position or results of operations.
+As of September 30, 2020, we had cash and cash equivalents of \$219.5 million, which consisted of primarily money market funds.
+Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because our cash equivalents are in held in short-term money market funds.
+Due to short-term duration of our investment portfolio and the low risk profile of our investments, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our portfolio.